OpenMS/OpenMS-docs/docs/introduction.md

   passed through the mass analyzer.
 Ion intensities (a value that relates to its abundance) and the mass-to-charge ratio are recorded in a mass spectrum.

 A sample is measured over the retention time of the chromatography typically resulting in tens of thousands of spectra.
 The measurement of one sample is called an MS run and the set of spectra called an MS or peakmap.

 ![](images/introduction/spectrum_peakmap.png)

-Left image displays spectrum with peaks (m/z and intensity values) and right image shows spectra stacked in retention time yield a peak map.
+The left image displays spectrum with peaks (m/z and intensity values) and the right image shows spectra stacked in retention time yield a peak map.

 In proteomics and metabolomics, the MS1 intensity is often used for the quantification of an analyte.
 Identification based on the MS1 mass-to-charge and the isotope pattern is highly ambiguous.
 To improve identification, tandem mass